edmaunders-tech/Wallarm-Solutions-Engineer-Challenge/README.md

 </p>
 This confirmed that the Wallarm Node was successfully operating in blocking mode, intercepting and denying the majority of simulated OWASP attacks.

-🧠 Troubleshooting Tips

-If no reports appear, verify directory permissions: sudo chmod 777 ~/gotestwaf_reports

-Ensure both the backend and Wallarm Node are reachable at 127.0.0.1.

-Note: --network host works on Linux; macOS/Windows require alternate networking.

 # Summary of Findings
 **Deployment & Configuration**